• Skip to primary navigation

 21/11/2018 by Andreas Schindler

-• A failure to provide a legal basis for the implementation of this processing (consent in this case).
+• No legal ground for the implementation of this processing has been provided(a consent, in this case).

 Source: Yes the GDPR has teeth